richelbilderbeek/babette_article/response_letter/response_letter.md

 > e.g. is an age constraint on the root the only option for node dating,
 > and can it be constrained by prior distributions, or only with a fixed age?

 While this manuscript was under review, we already added node dating to the package.
-Additionally, an example how to use this is added to the manuscript, where we data the ancestor node of three random taxa assuming monophyly.
+Additionally, we added an example how to to the manuscript, where we date the ancestral node of three random taxa assuming monophyly.

 > In addition I suggest to rephrase line 190 as babette does not allow all the functionality of Tracer (as stated on line 101),
 > and to fix a small error in the Acknowledgements, "for the sharing his FASTA files".